-- If focusing is not possible with AF, focus manually before shooting (214). - Auto power off time may be extended when the camera is set for remote shooting.
+- If focusing is not possible with AF, focus manually before shooting (214). - Auto power off time may be extended when the camera is set for remote shooting. - The remote control can also be used for movie recording (285).

 Using a Remote Switch